CherryLend/cherrylend-v2-spec/README.md

 ### Get Loan
 #### High-Level Implementation
-To validate a loan we will construct the two lists of ValidateLoanInfo that has the following properties from the input loan UTxOs and output collateral UTxOs
+To validate a loan we will construct two lists of ValidateLoanInfo from the input loan UTxOs and output collateral UTxOs
 ```
 pub type ValidateLoanInfo {
   loan_amount: Int,